Kant’s Critique of Metaphysics

 The second discipline of rationalist metaphysics rejected by Kant is Rational Cosmology.
 Rational cosmology is concerned with the arguments about the nature and constitution of the “world,” understood as the sum-total of all appearances (objects and events in space and time) (A420/B448).
 The arguments about the world occupy an especially important place in Kant’s rejection of metaphysics.
 Not only does Kant address himself to the task of discounting the metaphysical arguments in cosmology, but the resolution to some of these conflicts provides, he claims, an indirect argument for his own transcendental idealism.

 Because both sides to the cosmological disputes seem to be able to argue successfully against the opposite, Kant finds in the antinomies a dramatic exhibition of the “conflict” into which reason inevitably falls (and in which it will remain) so long as it fails to adopt his own transcendental distinction between appearances and things in themselves.
-The historical debacle of reason's conflict with itself provides Kant with a dramatic exhibition of the vacillation of reason between two alternatives, neither of which it can accept (or dismiss) without dissatisfaction.
-Left unresolved, this conflict is disastrous in that it leads to the “euthanasia of pure reason” (A407/B434).
+The historical debacle of reason’s conflict with itself provides Kant with a dramatic exhibition of the vacillation of reason between two alternatives, neither of which it can accept (or dismiss) without dissatisfaction.
+Left unresolved, this conflict leads to the “euthanasia of pure reason” (A407/B434), in the sense of provoking skeptical despair.

 There are four “antinomies” of pure reason, and Kant divides them into two classes.
 The first two antinomies are dubbed “mathematical” antinomies, presumably because in each case, we are concerned with the relation between what are alleged to be sensible objects (either the world itself, or objects in it) and space and time.
 An important and fundamental aspect of Kant’s rejection of each of these sets of arguments rests on his view that each of these conflicts is traceable back to a fundamental error, an error that can be discerned, according to Kant, in the following dialectical syllogism: